Pheochromocytoma and Paraganglioma

 Differential Diagnosis

 Other causes of (resistant or refractory) hypertension and “spells” should always be excluded.
-The list of differential diagnoses includes thyrotoxicosis, carcinoid, panic attacks, cluster headaches, migraine headaches, certain drugs and illicit substance use or withdrawal, autonomic dysfunction, and pseudopheochromocytoma (paroxysmal hypertension with a negative biochemical evaluation for pheochromocytoma).
+The list of differential diagnoses includes thyrotoxicosis, carcinoid, panic attacks, cluster headaches, migraine headaches, use or withdrawal of certain drugs and illicit substances, autonomic dysfunction, and pseudopheochromocytoma (paroxysmal hypertension with a negative biochemical evaluation for pheochromocytoma).

 TreatmentTop